chesterlaw/d3js-guide/README.md

 ```
 * The d3 element `<g>` is being appended with the attributes of each axis.
 * The transform attribute has a string concatenation.
 Instead of what is written above, you can simply just find the margin values and put them into this attribute.
+* This attribute can be simplified to `translate(x, y)` where x moves the object in the x direction and y moves the object in the y direction.
+	* the object will be moving from the left to the right in the x direction and from the top to the bottom in the y direction

+**The margins are used so that the graph does not cut off by the body.
+By adding these margins, you are translating the axes to a specific cordinate so the axes do not get cut off.**

 Your graph should currently look like this.